 Private Git Web Portal in Raspberry PI With Gogs

-Code developing requires continuous reworks, fixes, updates and downgrades.
-Managing it with Git allows easy code revisions management, but it is full terminal-only based.
+Code development requires continuous reworks, fixes, updates and downgrades.
+Managing it with Git allows easy code revisions management, but it is fully terminal-only based.
 Installing Gogs in Raspberry PI grants a private Git web portal (similar to Github) to host your own code and share it with your friends.

 More details on using Git can be found in Use GitHub with Raspberry PI OS from Terminal article.